 Student to Student

-Travel in Developing Countries
+How to Travel and Stay Healthy in Developing Countries

 When I first went to Central America on a study tour at the age of 19 I wasnt afraid.
 I was invincible.
 Those stories of tourists getting held hostage were so sensational.
 Not eating street food or drinking tap water was paranoia.
 Traffic accidents?
 Those overloaded chicken buses always make it!